Skip to content

 Is there a penalty for not being in AI results?

 There is no explicit penalty, but the cost of absence is growing.
-As more consumers shift from search engines to AI assistants for product discovery, brands that do not appear in AI recommendations face compounding invisibility.
-The 37% of consumers who start with AI today will be 50% or more within a year.
+As more buyers shift from search engines to AI assistants for discovery, brands that do not appear in AI recommendations face compounding invisibility.
+The share of B2B software buyers who start there went from 29% to 51% in a single year, and there is no sign of it levelling off.
 Not being present is not a penalty.
 It is a growing blind spot in your market coverage.

 What is the single most impactful thing I can do this week?